Charlotte is a Dispute Resolution and Litigation Associate in our London Office.

 What you may not know about Charlotte

-Outside of work, Charlotte loves being outdoors and you will either find her running, surfing or walking through the Welsh and English mountains.
-As a keen foodie, Charlotte enjoys incorporating food into her love of travel, trying the various cuisines Europe and beyond have to offer.
+Charlotte loves being outdoors and can often be found hiking and running.
+She also enjoys incorporating food into her love of travel, trying the various cuisines that Europe and beyond have to offer.

 My recent publications

 Insights / Lessons from Twitter - post-acquisition, merger or settlement disputes

 Drawing on Elon Musk's recent acquisition of Twitter, we explore some of the ways businesses can reduce their risk of post-acquisition, merger or settlement disputes.

 News / The last of the remaining debt recovery restrictions have been lifted

 On 1 April 2022, the last of the remaining debt recovery restrictions were lifted, and the insolvency regime returned to its pre-pandemic position.
 This change is part of the general relaxation of coronavirus-related legislation of the Corporate Insolvency and Governance Act 2020, designed to protect companies impacted by the pandemic.

 News / Ask the expert: Which type of Alternative Dispute Resolution (ADR) is best for you and your business?